-How to Decorate with Pillows – 11 Tips
+How to Decorate with Pillows: 11 Expert Tips for Every Room

 The Inspiration for Decorating with Pillows

-For a few years, I have wanted to replace the sofa in our living room.
-This was a custom-made sofa that we had in our previous home.
-Before moving into our present home almost 10 years, we had the sofa and three other chairs reupholstered.
+A few years ago, I wanted to replace the sofa in our living room.
+Our existing sofa was a custom-made sofa for our previous home.
+Before moving into our present home almost 13 years ago, we had the sofa and three other chairs reupholstered.

 Why did I want a new sofa?

-In this post from a few years ago, you can see our aqua sofa and how I used pillows on it.
+In this post from several years ago, you can see our aqua sofa and how I used pillows on it.

-• I have changed my home decor style in the last few years.
-I wanted my foundation pieces to be neutral – white – as my anchor color and my accessories to provide a pop of color for the room.
+- I have changed my home decor style in the last few years.
+I wanted my foundation pieces to be more traditional and neutral, with white as my anchor color, and my accessories to provide a pop of color for the room.

 We also decided to replace the too-large easy chair in the living room.
 Instead, two smaller swivel chairs would serve us better.